-These experimental nowcast estimates have been developed to serve as early or provisional estimates of figures which are currently published in the Effects of Taxes and Benefits on Household Income (ETB).
-When the survey based ETB figures for 2014/15 income are available in 2016, they will supersede these nowcast estimates.
+These experimental nowcast estimates have been developed to serve as early or provisional estimates of figures that are currently published in The effects of taxes and benefits on household income (ETB).
+When the survey based ETB figures for 2015/16 income are available in 2017, they will supersede these nowcast estimates.
 We will also use these survey-based figures to evaluate the accuracy of these nowcasts.

-The figures published in this bulletin and those in ETB use exactly the same definition of disposable income used in "the Effects of Taxes and Benefits on Household Income" (ETB), which in turn is consistent with the concepts set out in the second edition of the UNECE Canberra Handbook (UNECE, 2011), which sets out the main international standards in this area.
-Additionally, these estimates and ETB use the same primary data source in the Living Costs and Food survey.
+The figures published in this bulletin use exactly the same definition of disposable income used in ETB, which in turn is consistent with the concepts set out in the second edition of the UNECE Canberra Handbook (UNECE, 2011); this sets out the main international standards in this area.
+Additionally, these estimates and ETB use the same primary data source, the Living Costs and Food Survey.

-The Department for Work and Pensions (DWP) also publishes analysis each year, particularly focusing on the lower part of the household income distribution, in their publication Households Below Average Income (HBAI).
+The Department for Work and Pensions (DWP) also publishes analysis each year, particularly focussing on the lower part of the household income distribution, in their publication Households below average income (HBAI).
 Due to HBAI being based on a larger survey, along with some methodological and conceptual differences, HBAI and ETB estimates for these figures can differ slightly from each other.
-However, historical trends are broadly similar across the 2 sources.
-However, these nowcasts use the ETB methodology and data source so may not reflect future changes in HBAI.
+Although historical trends are broadly similar across the 2 sources, these nowcasts use the ETB methodology and data source so may not reflect future changes in HBAI.